 Through our vast collection of artifacts, the National Softball Hall of Fame and Museum strives to educate the public about softball’s rich history.
 Your support is critical to these efforts.

 The Hall of Fame Donation Fund was established to ensure that the National Softball Hall of Fame has a future and is committed to educating people about the great former players and non players and the role they played in the development of the sport.

 Your tax-deductible contribution helps the National Softball Hall of Fame continue its mission of educating, collecting and honoring as well as the preservation of the history of softball, the maintaining of present exhibits and purchase of new exhibits and possible expansion of the Hall of Fame building.

 Due to the volume of offers we receive, we cannot accept the donation of an artifact without a completed artifact description form.
-This form must be filled out and mailed or emailed to Katie Willis.
 Please see our Mission Statement and Collections Management Policy to see what types of objects we will and will not accept.
 Once we have received your form, our staff will evaluate the object’s potential and will be in contact with you as to whether or not we will be able to accept the donation.
 If your object is chosen, the donated material will be recommended to the Executive Director for consideration.
 Following the meeting a staff member will contact you regarding the next steps.

 - National Softball Hall of Fame 1950’s

 - National Softball Hall of Fame 1970’s